 DO YOU EARN TOO MUCH INCOME TO FILE A CHAPTER 7 BANKRUPTCY?

-As of April 1, 2022, the amount of income you can earn on average per year has increased under the bankruptcy "means-test."
+The amount of income you can earn on average per year has increased under the bankruptcy "means-test."
 In order to file for Chapter 7 bankruptcy, your gross income (income earned before taxes and deductions) must be under a certain amount.
 The bankruptcy court looks at the gross income you have received the 6 months prior to the month you intend to file for bankruptcy to determine whether you qualify to file a Chapter 7 bankruptcy.
 For example, if you intend to file a Chapter 7 bankruptcy in December, the court wants to know how much gross income you received from the month of June through the month of November.
 Below are the types of income that are included in the means-test and the types of income that are not included in the means-test equation.

 Income that is NOT calculated in the means-test: